 In our last blog post we covered a few basic tips that will help you walk into your traffic court case confident and prepared for the standard procedure that will happen, but this week we want to focus on a little more of the legal aspect regarding traffic violations.
-In the event that you do choose to take a traffic ticket to court, you will need the assistance of a traffic violation attorney, which you can find at Susan Gwinn Law.
+In the event that you do choose to take a traffic ticket to court, you will need the assistance of a traffic violation attorney, which you can find here at Susan Gwinn Law of Athens.
 Aside from that, it never hurts to be aware of what your rights are as a citizen when it comes to traffic court.
-Below are just a few of the standards that you have with every case that you choose to rebuttal.
+Below are just a few of the standards that you have with every case that you choose to rebut.

-Your Rights As A Defendant In A Traffic Court Case
+Your Rights as a Defendant in a Traffic Court Case

 - You can plead guilty, or not guilty, to any violation that you are charged with.